simonp0420/PSSFSS.jl/docs/src/examples.md

 using Plots, PSSFSS, DelimitedFiles sheet = loadedcross(w=1.0, L1=0.6875, L2=0.0625, s1=[1.0,0.0],
                     s2=[0.0,1.0], ntri=600, units=cm)
-plot(sheet, unitcell=true)
+plot(sheet, unitcell=true, linecolor=:red)
 savefig("cross1.png"); nothing  # hide
 ````

 ![](cross1.png)

 A few things to note.
-First, the mesh is **unstructured**.
-So there are no redundant
+First, as of PSSFSS version 1.3, the mesh is *unstructured*.
-triangle face-pairs that PSSFSS can exploit to reduce execution time.
-Second, the
+So there are redundant triangle face-pairs that PSSFSS can exploit to reduce execution time.
-number of triangle faces generated is only approximately equal to the requested value
+Second, the number of triangle faces generated is only approximately equal to the requested value
 of 600.
 This can be verified by entering the Julia variable `sheet` at the
 [REPL](https://docs.julialang.org/en/v1/manual/getting-started/#man-getting-started)
 (i.e. the Julia prompt):